 7.16.1 Control the electronic-throttle controller using signals from the simulated, accelerator-pedal position.
 The dynamometer wiring harness is supplied with an Accelerator Pedal Position jumper cable with un-terminated pigtail leads.

 7.16.1.1 Connect the two voltage command signals, Acc Pos Sensor 1 and Acc Pos Sensor 2, to the Accelerator Pedal Position jumper cable.
 The voltage control ranges for each signal are shown in Table 1.
-The wiring schematic and pin-out description for this connection are shown in
+The wiring schematic and pin-out description for this connection are shown in Fig. 2.

 7.6.1.2 ACC Pos Sensor 2 shall always equal 50 % of Acc Pos Sensor 1.